Partitions of Luxembourg: Third Partition

-The largest loss of land occurred under the 1839 Treaty of London.
-At the outbreak of the Belgian Revolution, most Luxembourgers joined the Belgian rebels and took control of most of the Grand Duchy of Luxembourg; the only town that did not fall into Belgian hands was the capital, which was also the largest city and most important fortress: Luxembourg City.
+The largest territorial loss occurred under the 1839 Treaty of London.
+At the outbreak of the Belgian Revolution, most Luxembourgers joined the Belgian rebels and took control of most of the Grand Duchy of Luxembourg; the only town that did not fall into Belgian hands was the capital, Luxembourg City, which was also the largest city and most important fortress.
 The London Conference of 1838–39, held prior to the signing of the treaty, considered a number of proposals which had evolved over the previous decade.
 The first proposal was that the whole of Luxembourg would remain in personal union with the Netherlands, but this was rejected by Belgium's King Leopold I. In July 1831, the Great Powers relented, and the Conference instead decreed that the status of Luxembourg would be decided later; the Netherlands, which had assented to the Conference's decision, invaded Belgium to force the Belgians to accept limitation of its territory.
 After the withdrawal of Dutch forces, the London Conference made its third suggestion, that Luxembourg be divided between the two countries, with most of the land going to Belgium, but with Luxembourg City remaining under Dutch control.
 Leopold agreed, and the treaty was signed on the 15 November 1831.
 Although the Dutch King William I rejected this suggestion at first, after the stand-off had dragged on for several years, he gave in, and agreed to the partition in 1839.

 In the Third Partition, Luxembourg lost all of its western territories, including the towns of Arlon, Aubange, Bastogne, Durbuy, Marche-en-Famenne, Neufchâteau, and Virton.
 They (along with the Duchy of Bouillon) later formed the Belgian Luxembourg province, which is now a Walloon province, the largest in Belgium.
 The territory ceded to Belgium was 4,730 km2, or 65% of the territory of the Grand Duchy at the time.
 The population of this territory was 175,000: half of Luxembourg's total population.
 The German Confederation refused to sanction the loss of its legal rights in western Luxembourg without suitable compensation.
 The Conference assigned the Dutch portion of the Duchy of Limburg to the German Confederation that was equal in population to the territory lost to Belgium.
 The cities of Maastricht and Venlo were therefore excluded from the Confederation.

 The line of Luxembourg's partition was established in London, on the basis of maps that were out-of-date and inaccurate.
 It used several criteria, with the linguistic criterion being the main one.
 The Grand Duchy lost all of its French-speaking territories.
 For military reasons and due to French pressure, the Arlon region, though German-speaking, was also given to Belgium.
 The objective was to remove the Athus-Arlon road from the influence of the German Confederation; in Arlon, it joined up with the road leading to Brussels.

 The mixing-up of the applied criteria may explain the sometimes arbitrary nature of the line of demarcation.
 In many cases, it separated families as well as economic entities.